Home How to Buy an Oriental Rug Oriental Rug Articles Oriental Rug Links Oriental Rug Gallery Testimonials Contact

 Is this an incredible new designer we have yet to hear about?
 No, not exactly but good guess.

-Most of the recent Gabbehs are filled with color with the weavers creativity being given free reign.
+Most of the recent Gabbehs are filled with color with the weaver’s creativity being given free rein.
 There is nothing subtle or understated about them.
 The beauty of these rugs is their unmistakable uniqueness.
 I had one Gabbeh with a herd of camels, another with only a few simple trees.
 I remember one in particular that had wine glasses positioned right next to the humans on the rug!
 Some Gabbehs will have small animal figures whimsically placed throughout the field.
-You may see a simple rendition of the Tree of Life design, camels crossing the desert, a stylized sunset or the colors of the ocean with each rug having it's own individual qualities.
-A few of the more daring pieces have no design at all with only wool quality and variegations of color dictating the design elements.
+You may see a simple rendition of the Tree of Life design, camels crossing the desert, a stylized sunset, or the colors of the ocean with each rug having its own individual qualities.
+A few of the more daring pieces have no design at all with only wool quality and variegation of color dictating the design elements.

-Beautiful-Persian-Gabbeh-rugs-from-Paradise-Oriental-Rugs-Sebastopol-CA One of the most important factors influencing the beauty of any rug is the colors.
-Some of the most magnificent colors have been and are being achieved on a regular basis in the contemporary production of Persian Gabbehs.
+One of the most important factors influencing the beauty of any rug are the colors.
+Some of the most magnificent color creations have been and are being achieved on a regular basis in the contemporary production of Persian Gabbehs.
 Jewel tones abound and old school dyeing techniques have been given new life.

 With their simple design elements, they are perfectly suited for modern interiors.
 Additionally, they can be easily incorporated into most eclectic decorating schemes and work well with traditional Persian tribal rugs, if the colors are in agreement.
 This is not a rug recommended for a formal room.
 If the moods and colors are in harmony and it pleases you, that is the bottom line.